dendisuhubdy/armadillo/README.md

   * http://icl.cs.utk.edu/lapack-for-windows/lapack/
   * http://software.intel.com/en-us/intel-mkl/

-The OpenBLAS and Intel MKL libraries are generally the fastest replacements for both BLAS and LAPACK.
+OpenBLAS and Intel MKL are generally the fastest replacements for both BLAS and LAPACK.

 **Caveat:**
 for any high performance scientific/engineering workloads,